usaid-cs/yesterday-i-learned/chemistry-batteries.md

 1. "In general, a [swollen battery](https://www.tekrevue.com/swollen-battery/) occurs when the battery's cells are overcharged."
 Overcharging oxidises the elctrolytes in the cells, turning them into gas.
 1. [NiMH batteries should be taken out of the charger shortly after charging completes](http://batteryuniversity.com/learn/article/do_and_dont_battery_table).
 1. To charge 3Ah in an hour, calling that 1C rate, obviously takes a 3A charger.
+1. Making a battery pack that can both charge and discharge at the same time [apparently](https://www.anker.com/products/A1272011) has detrimental effects on the lifespan of the battery. **WAIT**: what the hell is your phone doing while charging then? **WAIT 2**: it might just be a way to prevent you from making the battery charge itself.